Find answers and general information quickly about the customer feedback tool in HubSpot.

 Can I store responses as contact properties?

 Yes, this is automatically done for you.
-All submissions are stored in the Last NPS feedback rating property in HubSpot.
+All submissions are stored in the Last NPS survey rating property in HubSpot.

 When will contacts see my web delivery surveys?